 Minerals and petroleum accounted for 94 per cent ($170.9 billion) of the State’s merchandise exports in 2019.
 Iron ore was the main export ($95.7 billion), followed by petroleum ($37.1 billion, including LNG, condensate, crude oil and LPG) and gold ($20.6 billion).

-In October 2018, Western Australia had 63 per cent ($18.6 billion) of the nation’s committed resource projects, which underscores the State’s reputation as one of the world’s top-rated jurisdictions for investment attractiveness.
+In October 2019, Western Australia had 50 per cent ($15 billion) of Australia’s committed resource projects, which underscores the State’s reputation as one of the world’s top-rated jurisdictions for investment attractiveness.

 Underlining Perth’s growing importance as a world energy leader is its membership as the only Australian city of the World Energy Cities Partnership.
 As one of 19 globally recognised 'energy cities', the City of Perth is committed to knowledge sharing and partnerships in energy-related activities, as well as exploring opportunities in a range of strategic areas, such as energy-related and environmental technologies.